sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 This is done using the `destination_temporary_suffix` configuration option.

-In the example below, the content of the file `E:\Reports\INV-2019-08-23.pdf` is send to the remote server as a file `/inbox/INV-2019-08-23.pdf.tmp`.
+In the example below, the content of the file `E:\Reports\INV-2019-08-23.pdf` is sent to the remote server as a file `/inbox/INV-2019-08-23.pdf.tmp`.
 Once the file was received on the server, it is renamed from `/inbox/INV-2019-08-23.pdf.tmp` to `/inbox/INV-2019-08-23.pdf`::